Bayesian Robustness to Outliers in Linear Regression and Ratio Estimation: Supplementary Material

-Beforehand, note that the assumptions on $f$ imply that $f(z)$ and $|z| f(z)$ are bounded on the real line, with a limit of 0 in their tails as $|z|\rightarrow \infty$.
+The assumptions on $f$ imply that $f(z)$ and $|z| f(z)$ are bounded on the real line, with a limit of 0 in their tails as $|z|\rightarrow \infty$.
 As a result, we can define the constant $B>0$ as follows:

 We also define the constant $\zeta\geq 1$ as follows:

 It results that for all $i\in\{1,\ldots,n\}$ and for any $\varepsilon\in\re$, we have

 The monotonicity of the tails of $f(z)$ and $|z| f(z)$ implies that there exists a constant $M> 0$ such that